Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 >
 > ## Understanding the Algorithm
 > Script modification will need to be made based on your specific inputs.
 The current format of the algorithm varies slightly state by state, however the fundamental structure is very similar.
 On a high level of abstraction the F.A.M. algorithm preforms these tasks in order:
-> - Read and pre-process input data.
+> - Read and pre-process input data
-> - Calculate NDVI maximums over a 5 year user-defined historical period.
+> - Calculate NDVI maximums over a 5 year user-defined historical period
-> - Make initial classification on data partitioned by season.
+> - Make initial classification on data partitioned by season
 > - Reclassify observations in post-processing
-> - Export results.
+> - Export results
 >
 > This script is written in a functional programming style, where the main calls take place in the last few lines of code.
 To help you understand the logic will start at the beginning and work our way down.
 >